powersync-ja/powersync-js/demos/react-native-web-supabase-todolist/README.md

 });
 ```

+This `PowerSyncDatabaseWeb` database will be used alongside the native `PowerSyncDatabase` to support platform-specific implementations.
+See the [Instantiating PowerSync](#instantiating-powersync) below for more details.

-### 2. Multi-platform support
+### 4. Multi-platform support

-A common use case for `React Native Web` is to have a single `react-native` project that targets both mobile and web platforms.
-To support this setup, you need to adjust the Metro configuration and handle platform-specific libraries accordingly.
+To target both mobile and web platforms, you need to adjust the Metro configuration and handle platform-specific libraries accordingly.

 #### Metro config